China steps up pressure on Alibaba with anti-monopoly probe

 China steps up pressure on Alibaba with anti-monopoly probeNew

-BEIJING (AP) — China’s market regulator has launched an anti-monopoly investigation of e-commerce giant Alibaba Group, stepping up official efforts to tighten control over the country’s fast-growing tech industries.
-The market regulator says it’s looking into Alibaba’s policy of “choose one of two,” which requires business partners to avoid dealing with its competitors.
-Chinese leaders announced earlier an economic priority in the coming year will be to step up anti-monopoly enforcement.
-Regulators earlier forced the suspension of the stock market debut of Ant Group, an online finance platform spun off from Alibaba.
+BEIJING (AP) — China’s market regulator has launched an anti-monopoly investigation of e-commerce giant Alibaba Group, stepping up the ruling Communist Party’s effort to control fast-growing tech industries.
+The market regulator says it is looking into Alibaba’s policy of “choose one of two,” which requires business partners to avoid dealing with its competitors.
+Chinese leaders said earlier anti-monopoly enforcement will be a priority this year.
+Last month, regulators suspended the planned stock market debut of Ant Group, an online finance platform spun off from Alibaba.
+Internet companies in the United States face similar scrutiny.